2017-2018 Appeal Submission Deadline: August 25, 2017

 - The approximate date of onset of the mental or physical illness or injury or disability giving rise to the circumstances surrounding the request for appeal, and the dates through which such condition is reasonably expected to continue;

 - The general nature of the mental or physical illness or injury or disability that gave rise to the request for appeal;

 - The date on which the student anticipates being able to resume his/her scholarship.

 Provide your licensed health care professional's letter to Campus Health Service to the attention of:

 Dr. Harry McDermott

 Tucson, AZ 85721

-Campus Health Service will review the documentation and, if it determines that meets the conditions for appeal based upon the student’s own mental or physical illness or injury or disability, it will issue a “Verification of Health-related Reasons for Appeal of Scholarship” form.
+Campus Health Service will review the letter and, if it determines that meets the conditions for appeal based upon the student’s own mental or physical illness or injury or disability, it will issue a “Verification of Health-related Reasons for Appeal of Scholarship” form.
 The Verification form will include the dates of onset of the condition and the dates through which such condition continued, but will not include information related to the nature of the condition.
 Please note that this process may take up to several weeks to complete depending on the time of year and volume of requests.